 The POST method shall be used for Notify_Onboarding_Completion and the URI shall be the one provided by the API invoker during the on-boarding request.

-Resource URI: {notificationDestination}
+Callback URI: {notificationDestination}

 This method shall support the URI query parameters specified in table 8.4.3.2.2-1.